TAKE IT DOWN Act: Removing Harmful Online Content

 • If the content was not removed, follow up with the webmaster or consider seeking legal counsel.

 It’s not a perfect system by any means.
-However, the TAKE IT DOWN Act strives to hold platforms accountable while protecting victims of harmful online behavior, especially young people.
+For example, there are legitimate concerns about how the act can impact lawful speech.
+However, the Take It Down Act strives to hold platforms accountable while protecting victims of harmful online behavior, especially young people.

 Certain types of content, like child sexual abuse material and extreme pornography without consent, should be held to a no-exceptions policy.
 Such content has no legitimate reason to exist on the internet.